BharathiVetukuri/CMPE-258_DeepLearning/8_ComputerVision_Assignments/readme.md

 - Vision classifier development using datasets like MNIST, Fashion MNIST, CIFAR-10
 - Medical imaging tasks such as X-ray pneumonia and 3D CT scan classification

-Each section below references a self-contained Colab notebook implementing the concepts in a failproof, CPU/GPU-safe manner with complete visualizations.
+Each section below references a self-contained Colab notebook implementing the concepts with complete visualizations.

 ---